com-lihaoyi/mill/docs/pages/1 - Intro to Mill.md

 $ mill foo.jar                     # bundle the classfiles into a jar

 $ mill foo.assembly                # bundle classfiles and all dependencies into a jar

+$ mill foo.console                 # start a Scala console within your project

+$ mill foo.repl                    # start an Ammonite REPL within your project
 ```

 You can run `mill resolve __` to see a full list of the different tasks that are